MaxChechel/Black-in-AI/documentation.md

 ## Sliders

 All sliders in the project built with Swiper JS.
 CSS styles for customization located inside Global Styles CSS symbol.
-Script and default CSS loaded in a project global settings.
+Default CSS loaded in a project global settings.